dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

         Even with the best set of guidelines, time and again you will find yourself trying to open the architecture.

-        Instead of violating the architecture you should find a better way to do the same thing `preserving the architecture`.
+        Instead of violating the architecture you should `find a better way` to do the same thing `preserving the architecture`.
 There's always such a way.
         E.g you could harness message queuing or utilities bar.
-Solid architecture will payoff a lot later.
+        Solid architecture will give you more benefits in the long run.

 5. Design dont's
     **DON'T DO THESE THINGS**